PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 >- Rancher Desktop
 >![AppGui](images/reset-rancher.PNG)
 >
 >The Reset Kubernetes button, completely removes all the workloads and resources created, which is great to start things over.
-I really recommend reseting your cluster before starting this Labs section.
+I highly recommend reseting your cluster before starting this Labs section.

 ## Improving the simplelab application on Kubernetes